glessard/swift-evolution/proposals/0288-binaryinteger-ispower.md

 `func isPowerOf(_ base: some BinaryInteger) -> Bool`

-This adds an efficiency for cases where `Self` is a large type (such as a `BigNum`), allowing the parameter to be as simple as an `Int`.
+This improves efficiency for cases where `Self` is a large type (such as a hypothetical `BigInt`), allowing the parameter to be not have to be the exact same type as `Self`.

 ## Motivation